johnwr-response/boot5fsb5mw/NOTES.md

 - Bootstrap now supports color modes, or themes, as of v5.3.0.
 Explore our default light color mode and the new dark mode, or create your own using our styles as your template
 - Use Bootstrap’s CSS custom properties for fast and forward-looking design and development

+## Bootstrap Fundamentals - Part 2

+### Bootstrap Grid & Columns

+- Bootstrap grid system is a powerful mobile-first flexbox grid to build layouts of all shapes and sizes thanks to a twelve column system, six default responsive tiers, Sass variables and mixins, and dozens of predefined classes
+- Modify columns with a handful of options for alignment, ordering, and offsetting thanks to our flexbox grid system.
+Plus, see how to use column classes to manage widths of non-grid elements